wvlet/airframe/docs/airframe-di.md

   .bind[P].toEagerSingletonProvider{ d1:D1 => P(d1) } // Create an eager singleton using the provider function
 ```

-If you define multiple bindings to the same type (e.g., P), the last binding will be used.
+If you define multiple bindings to the same type (e.g., P), the last binding will have the highest precedence.

 ### Design is Immutable